stepazel/pokemon-api/YolkStudio.Pokemon.Api/readme.md

 The code itself is organized in vertical slices, as I find this approach more readable and logical.
 ## Changes to the model
 - Changed Trainer's property Age to Birthdate.

+## My notes
+- Having HttpStatusCode and Success fields in the response unified schema is redundant, as this information is already

+The app is, of course, in an unfinished state.
+Some endpoints lack validation, the trainers resource lacks pagination, sort and filter functionality and so on.

+The point is not to provide a production-ready app (thankfully, then it would be a job!:)), but a PoC where my approach to creating RESTful APIs is showcased.

+I had a lot of fun working on a Pokemon-themed assignment.
+And without any deadlines.:)